omkarlubal/cash-book/README.md

 4. Frontend is built using React.
 Code in src/main/frontend
 5. Single gradle file to compile and run Backend as well as Frontend.
 (Check build.gradle)

+# Test Account
+username - dummy
+password - dummy

+above account has role 'USER' so can only view transactions.
+Ping me on LinkedIn to access SUPER USER or ADMIN